gabrielledoran/zero-day-timeline/README.md

 # Zero-Day Weaponization Timeline

-**Research question:** Given a CVE's publicly available characteristics at the time of disclosure, how long until it is actively exploited in the wild — and what factors drive that window?
+**Research question:** Given a CVE's publicly available characteristics at the time of disclosure, how long until it is actively exploited, and what factors drive that window?

 ## Results